 Peer review is the foundation of scientific activities.
 The peer-review process subjects an author's work to the scrutiny of other experts in the field, thus encouraging authors to produce high-quality research that will advance the field.
-We are proud to share our 2022 publications here: www.marshfieldresearch.org/nfmc/publications.
+View all publications here: www.marshfieldresearch.org/nfmc/publications.

-Most children not strong enough to activate main controls, according to study farms are involved ATV in work at a young age, with some showing studies children as young 8 operating as machines. those However, the weight and speed of ATVs complex require maneuvering beyond children's skills.
+Physical limitations prevent children from safely operating ATVs children as young as 8 operating those machines.
+However, the weight and speed of ATVs require complex maneuvering beyond children's skills.